KoehnAlexander/DeepLearning_Task_1/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/KoehnAlexander/DeepLearning_Task_1/HEAD)

 This project was developed in pycharm.

-The requirements.txt consists of the requirements for task 1.
+I tested it on binder and it has worked there.

-I only used the normal packages, so I think it should function on any workstation.
+I only used the normal packages, so I think it should work on any workstation.

-My final report is included in the task 1 over the code in different section, but in my opininion this makes it more understandable.
+My final report is included in the task 1 over the code in different section, in my opinion this makes it more understandable.

-The comments to the Tutorials are in this repo, too
+The comments to the Tutorials are in this repo, too.